Punjab registers: Discovery and digitization

 The records, consisting of 40 volumes (another source state they consist of 34 volumes) in total were discovered deep inside the Lahore Museum's basement in Pakistan by the United Kingdom Punjab Heritage Association (UKPHA) and the transcription, digitization, and mapping effort is being carried-out by the UKPHA in-association with the University of Greenwich.
 The University of Greenwich provided funding for the project and helped with their transcribing.
 An Indian map expert from Oxford University helped with the mapping, as the district boundaries of modern Punjabi districts can differ greatly from the district boundaries of British Punjab.
 According to Bashir Bhatti, head of the Lahore Museum Research and Reference Library, the museum first catalogued the records in 1977 but they do not know how the records came to be stored in the museum.
 Amandeep Singh Madra of the UKPHA spent seven years communicating with the Lahore Museum beginning in 2014 before he could gain access to the registers.
 He was initially sent sample pages of the registers by the museum in 2019, where he noticed the records are ordered by village, where he realized their genealogical and historiographical potential.
 He was initially informed about the existence of the records by Indian historians, who could not access them themselves.

 Digitized records are available for free access at www.PunjabWW1.com, but only records from three historical districts have been made available publicly as of now: Jalandhar, Ludhiana, and Sialkot as part of Phase I of the website, with 44,000–45,000 soldiers' records being made available in the first phase.
 After the success of phrase one, further phases of the website will add records from the other twenty-five districts and 275,000 soldiers.
 The second-phase is planned to cover the Amritsar and Hoshiarpur districts.
+By July 2026, more than 20,000 additional names for commemoration have been discovered due to the records, with the names of 9,909 British Indian Army servicemen being added to the Commonwealth War Graves Commission, the largest update to its records since the Second World War.
+An event titled Punjab Registers: Sharing the Stories for Evermore on the records was held at Manchester Museum on 15 July 2026.

+Demographics

+Of the 9,909 recovered soldier records added to the CWGC database, 2,480 (25%) were Sikhs, 2,540 (26%) were Hindus, 4,020 (41%) were Muslims, around 80 (under 1%) were Christians, with the religious background of the remaining 8% still under review.
+Most of them died due to combat injuries, illnesses, or pandemic influenza rather than on the front lines.